 Tips for Whitening Sensitive Teeth

 Your daily diet can play a major role in the whiteness of your teeth.
 Certain foods and drinks may stain your teeth, as well as trigger sensitivity pain.
-That’s because over time, tooth enamel can wear down, exposing the porous surface underneath that allows cold, hot, sweet, or sour, triggers to enter and cause sensitivity pain.
+That’s because tooth enamel can wear down over time and expose the porous surface underneath the tooth, allowing cold, hot, sweet or sour sensations to enter the tooth and cause sensitivity pain.

-Check out the tips below to keep stains and your sensitive teeth under control.
+Check out the tips below to whiten your sensitive teeth and avoid teeth stains.

-6 Ways to Protect Your Sensitive Teeth from Your Daily Diet
+6 Ways to Protect Your Sensitive Teeth from Teeth-Staining Foods

 1: Red Wine